+For many Yemenis, survival is a daily challenge in near-famine conditions.
 I met with women and children who were surviving on one meal a day.
 Across Yemen, 1.8 million children and 1.1 million pregnant and breastfeeding women require treatment for acute malnutrition.
-In Hudaydah alone, 300,000 children are at risk.
-Several women told be how they feel they are “invisible.”
-2.6 million women and girls are at risk of gender-based violence—a 63% increase since the escalation of the conflict.
+In the port city of Hudaydah alone, as of June 2018, 300,000 children are at risk of starvation or of being injured or killed.

-The war in Yemen has led to 16,432 civilian casualties—65% due to Saudi-UAE airstrikes backed by the United States.
-As Americans, we must demand an end to arms sales that fuel the crisis.
-All parties are responsible for horrific violations.
-It's our job to make sure all of them know that the international community won't keep enabling this war.
+The US government supports the coalition led by Saudi Arabia and the United Arab Emirates that is responsible for the majority of civilian casualties in the war.
+As Americans, we must demand an end to the arms sales and other forms of support that fuel the conflict.
+While all sides are responsible for horrific violations, it's our job to make sure all of them know the international community won't keep enabling this war.